P7h/p7hb-docker-mllib-twitter-sentiment/README.md

 And finally, in a `screen` session, it triggers an app for the Visualization of Twitter Sentiment on a world map, which can be accessed on the host machine by launching the browser and pointing it to: [`http://192.168.99.100:9999/`](http://192.168.99.100:9999/).

-### Twitter OAuth Credentials
+### Twitter App OAuth Credentials
-The only manual step in this completely automated project is updating the Twitter OAuth Credentials.
+The only manual step in this completely automated project is setting up a Twitter App and updating its Credentials to connect to Twitter Streaming API.

 * Please check the [`application.conf`](src/main/resources/application.conf#L4-7) and add your own values and complete the integration of Twitter API to your application by looking at your values from [Twitter Developer Page](https://dev.twitter.com/apps).<br>
 	* If you did not create a Twitter App before, then please create a new Twitter App where you will get all the required values of `application.conf` afresh and then populate them here without any mistake.<br>